Inside you’ll find: Practical, useful solutions for Orally Sensitive children to find an outlet for their needs.

 When we talk about the oral sensory system, we’re talking about everything related to the mouth, including the lips, jaw, tongue and teeth.
 It’s a powerful and sensitive area of the body.
 If you’ve every gotten a small cut or bump inside your mouth, you know how huge it can feel and how consuming the sensation!

 The oral sense can be either seeking or avoiding.
 Seekers tend to be the chewers and biters.
 The avoiders often struggle with food and teeth brushing.
 But don’t be shocked if your child shows seeker AND avoider tendencies.
-My son loved to chew on thing, but considered toothbrushes a torture device.
+My son loved to chew on things, but considered toothbrushes a torture device.

 In grade school, most of us are only taught about how our mouths sense taste, but there are SO many other senses involved!